 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
 Speak to a member of the Senior Leadership Team and/or seek advice from Local Authority children's social care.
 Make a referral to Local Authority children's social care directly, if appropriate (see 'Referral' above).
-Inform the DSL or a member of the Safeguarding Team as soon as practically possible after the referral.
+Inform the DSL or deputy as soon as practically possible after the referral.